elunna/hackem/hackem_changelog.md

         - Acererak now guards the Staff of Rot

 - [x] Imported Grund's Stronghold (appears 20-21)
-    - Add a couple rows of spear traps to Grunds.
-    - Convert Grunds to a mandatory level at 19/20/21
-    - Grunds downstairs are behind the throne.
-    - Added a phase blocking line to middle of Grunds stronghold
-    - Made moat 2 tiles wide; can be lava, water, or sewage.
+    - Added more traps and moat, the stronghold wall is phaseproof.
-    - Grund must be defeated to take the downstairs
+    - Grund must be defeated to take the downstairs.
-    - Grund must be defeated to take the upstairs on Grunds Stronghold if you have the amulet.
-(Infidels take notice!)
+    - If you have the amulet, he also must be defeated to take the upstairs (Infidels take notice!)

 - [x] Extended Wyrm Caves branch (Appears level 21-22)
-    - 8-9 levels deep
+    - 5-6 levels deep
-    - Has standard mines fill levels - but with the rivers mixed in.
+    - Created an entrance level (from dnh Erebor.des)
     - Created dynamic narrow passage filler levels that are always random.
-    - Created an entrance level (from dnh Erebor.des)
-    - Imported the Spider Caves and move here as an optional branch.
-    - You'll encounter one "nest" level
-    - 66% chance of encountering the Jermlaine village
-    - Bottom is a dragon nest (from UnNetHack) with baby and adult dragons, as well as eggs and a treasure horde.
+    - At the bottom is a dangerous dragon nest a massive treasure horde.(from UnNetHack)

 - [x] Imported Black Market (appears 23-24):
     - Reduce Black Market prices a bit.
     - Black Market Layout 1: Thinner normal shop.
     - Now undiggable and phaseproof.

-- [x] Imported the Storage room (appears 22-30)
+- [x] Imported the Storage Room (appears 22-30)
-    - Added the 4 variations from dnh
+    - Added 4 variations from dnh

+- [x] Randomized "Lost SLASH'EM Levels Branch" (appears 25-30)
+    - Instead of cluttering the dungeon with all the one-level branches from Slash'EM, a single one will be picked from these.
-- [x] Imported The Lost Tomb (appears 25-29)
+        - The Lost Tomb
+        - Spider Caves

-- [x] Imported the Sunless Sea
+        - The Sunless Sea
+        - The Giant Caves

 - [x] Imported The Temple of Moloch (appears 26-29)

-- [x] Lethe Gorge/Gulf of N'Kai:
-    - Implemented from the Lethe Patch (without the lethe water)
-    - I added this branch just after Medusa's Island.
-    - Gulf of nkai levels at combined at the bottom of lethe gorge.
-    - Import the lower castle dungeon as a separate mini branch

 - [x] Gehennom
     - no longer a series of mazes, but are mines-style levels with lava.